marrious11/Gsociety.github.io/README.md

 # marrious11.github.io
-This was the first website that I had developed
+This was the first website that I had developed.